How Trump’s Ukraine call could violate campaign finance laws

 Aside from Trump’s request to Zelenskiy, there are other campaign finance issues that could carry civil or criminal penalties for others involved in the effort — like whether someone footed the bill for work done by Giuliani, who has said he is not compensated.

 Giuliani’s actions on Trump’s behalf could be construed as political activity, but there are no records in FEC filings of him getting paid.
-If he were compensated and was paid from outside the campaign, that would likely need to be reported as a contribution, Noble said.
+If he were compensated or incurred expenses that were paid from outside the campaign, that would likely need to be reported as a contribution, Noble said.

 Depending on the amount of money involved, a violation could include civil penalties and, in some cases, jail time.